Price modelling under generalized fractional Brownian motion: Introduction

 The Black-Scholes model \citep{black1973pricing}, in shortly BS, is generally categorized as the cornerstone of financial engineering.
 By means of Geometric Brownian motion and Delta-hedging arguments, the model provides a valuation formula solving the partial differential equation which rules the vanilla option pricing.

-On the other hand, some ``stylized facts'' query the BS assumptions.
-One of these assumptions is the lack of memory (or Markovian property) due to the use of a standard Brownian motion (Bm) in the price fluctuation modelling.
-One attemp to correct it, is the replacement of the Bm by a fractional Brownian motion (fBm) \citep{mandelbrot1968fractional}, a Gaussian process characterized by self-similarity, Holder paths, stationary increments, and long (short) range dependence for $H>1/2\,(H<1/2)$.
+However, some ``stylized facts'' query the BS assumptions.
+One of them is the lack of memory (or Markovian property) due to the use of a standard Brownian motion (Bm) in the price fluctuation modeling.
+One attempt to correct it, is the replacement of the Bm by a fractional Brownian motion (fBm) \citep{mandelbrot1968fractional}, a Gaussian process characterized by self-similarity, Holder paths, stationary increments, and long (short) range dependence for $H>1/2\,(H<1/2)$.
 The parameter $H\in(0,1)$ is called the Hurst exponent and for $H=1/2$ reduces the fBm to a Bm.
-An explicit close-form option price solution for the fractional BS model is given in refs. \citep{necula2002option,hu2003fractional} followed by a lot of research outputs that consider the analytical valuation of financial derivatives with underlying assets driven by fBm; see \citep{kim2019pricing,ahmadian2020pricing,araneda2020fractional} for recent devepelopments.
+An explicit close-form option price solution for the fractional BS model is given in refs. \citep{necula2002option,hu2003fractional} followed by a lot of research outputs that consider the analytical valuation of financial derivatives with underlying assets driven by fBm.
+Recent developments include, e.g., the pricing of Asian options \citep{ahmadian2020pricing}, the European option pricing under the constant elasticity of variance (CEV) model \citep{araneda2020fractional}, default risk derivatives as Credit Default Swaps \citep{araneda2022credit} or vulnerable options \citep{Cheng2023}, and the consideration of jumps or Fuzzy theory \citep{Zhang2021}.